 Physical education develops pupils’ physical competence and confidence, and their ability to use these to perform in a range of activities.
-It promotes physical skillfulness, physical development and a knowledge of the body in action.
+It promotes physical skill, physical development and a knowledge of the body in action.
 Physical education provides opportunities for pupils to be creative, competitive and to face up to different challenges as individuals and in groups and teams.

 It promotes positive attitudes towards active and healthy lifestyles.
 Pupils learn how to think in different ways to suit a wide variety of creative, competitive and challenging activities.
 They learn how to plan, perform and evaluate actions, ideas and performances to improve their quality and effectiveness.

 Through this process pupils discover their aptitudes, abilities and preferences, and make choices about how to get involved lifelong physical activity.

 Our Physical Education Intent

 At St Francis, we aim to instil a lifelong enjoyment of a range of sport and physical activity through high quality Physical Education lessons and extra-curricular opportunities.
 The Physical Education curriculum has been developed with appropriate subject knowledge, skills and understanding, as set out in the National Curriculum Physical Education Programmes of Study.

 The PE curriculum provides inclusive opportunities to develop pupils’ knowledge and understanding across a range of physical activities.
 Children understand the positive impact, both physical and metal, on their development and demonstrate a keenness to improve, sustain and compete in a variety of sports and games.
 The Physical Education curriculum has a clear and comprehensive scheme of work, in line with the National Curriculum, showing progression across all key stages within the strands of PE.
 Children have access to key knowledge and vocabulary in order to understand and readily apply to their learning in PE and across the wider curriculum.